 So what didn’t we like on this monster of a stunt scooter?
 We found out that the paint finish is easily damaged and that the rear brake is made out of plastic rather than robust metal.
-The rubber handlebars will last longer but pick up a lot of vibration and the major issue we had was that the front wheel can get out of line very easily.
+The rubber handlebars will last a long time but pick up a lot of vibration and the major issue we had was that the front wheel can get out of line very easily.

 The Beast is a beast but not THE beast.
 It is a great stunt scooter for more advanced riders but it still needs some improvement if you want to enjoy this scooter for a long time.